guptasukant1/By-The-Walls/README.md

 # Repo for my wallpaper project

+### Add a terminal website overlay, allow user to access a few wallpapers from there and then for list redirect to the main page
 ### Find a way to host files rather than storing in repo itself.
 MongoDB uploads can be considered, but find ORM/ORD solution for this
 ### Add Upload option along with option for categories
 ### Dedicated Download option